Emerald

 Residential development activity is lower than average in Emerald according to AreaSearch's national comparison of local real estate markets

-Recent developments consist of 91.0% detached dwellings and 9.0% townhouses or apartments, maintaining Emerald's low-density character focused on family homes.
-The area currently hosts approximately 2370 people per dwelling approval, reflecting its quiet development environment.
-Population forecasts project an increase of 1457 residents by 2041.
-If current development rates persist, housing supply may not keep pace with population growth, potentially intensifying buyer competition and supporting stronger price growth.
+Nationally, however, construction levels are higher, reflecting a more mature market and potential development constraints.
+Recent construction primarily comprises detached dwellings (91.0%) and townhouses or apartments (9.0%), maintaining the area's traditional low-density character focused on family homes.
+As of now, there are an estimated 2370 people per dwelling approval in the area, reflecting its quiet, low-activity development environment.
+Population forecasts indicate Emerald will gain approximately 1447 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development